d10n/dotfiles/README.md

  * It sets up NeoBundle plugins if you make the .vimrc.plugins file
  * Skim through and read the comments for more

+To get ctrl-pgup/ctrl-pgdn to switch vim tabs in iTerm: (via https://superuser.com/a/360103)
+ * Go to iTerm / Preferences... / Profiles / Keys
+ * Press the + button to add a profile shortcut
+ * Use shortcut: ^Page Up, action: "Send Escape sequence", value [5;5~
+ * Use shortcut: ^Page Down, action: "Send Escape sequence", value [6;5~

 ### .vimrc.plugins

 These plugins are generally useful.
 If you don't want to install plugins, don't make a .vimrc.plugins file.
 When first starting vim after saving this file, the plugins will install and you will be prompted to press enter a few times.